kjz99/SimpleNetworkingClient/Readme.md

 Console.ReadKey();
 ```
 ## Using the Serilog logger
-To use the serilog logger pass the ILogger instance to the SerilogLogger constructor.<br/>
+To use the Serilog logger you can instantiate the logger setting the logging in the TcpClientSettings instance that you can pass to the constructor.<br/>
-As the logger implements the ISimpleNetworkingClientLogger interface it can be passed the a TcpReadConnection or TcpSendConnection as the logging instance.
+As the SerilogLogger wrapper implements the ISimpleNetworkingClientLogger interface, it can be passed the a TcpReadConnection or TcpSendConnection as the logging instance.

 ### Serilog example
 ```csharp